TOP

 Decree – A Decree of Divorce is made by the Court upon the dissolution of marriage between parties.
 This document may also contain other Orders made by the Court in respect of the parties.

-Divorce Certificate – A Certificate of Divorce evidences a record of divorce between parties in the Court’s Register of Divorces.
-The Certificate of Divorce will be available for download in the SYC Portal in the ‘Court File’ under the 'Court Orders' (for the cases where the divorce was registered before 18 November 2022) OR 'Court Documents' (for cases where the divorce was registered after 1 December 2022) section, after the waiting period applicable in your case and, if you have any child below 21 years old, after you have completed the Parenting PACT session.
+Divorce Certificate A Certificate of Divorce evidences a record of divorce between parties in the Court’s Register of Divorces.
+The Certificate of Divorce will be available for download in the SYC Portal in the ‘Court File’ under the 'Court Orders' (for the cases where the divorce was registered before 18 November 2022) OR 'Court Documents' (for cases where the divorce was registered after 1 December 2022) section, after the administrative period applicable in your case and, if you have any child below 21 years old, after you have completed the Parenting PACT session.
 If you are represented by a lawyer in the divorce proceedings, the Certificate of Divorce will be available for download in the SYC Portal to your lawyer.
-The general guidelines on the applicable waiting periods are found in the table below.
+The general guidelines on the applicable administrative periods are found in the table below.

 Type of divorce

-Waiting period for issuance of Certificate of Divorce
+Administrative period for issuance of Certificate of Divorce

-Where the Court confirms a husband’s pronouncement of talak and the wife’s iddah period has not expired on the date the Decree was made
+Where the Court confirms a husband’s pronouncement of talak and the wife’s iddah period has not expired on the date the Decree was made.

-An administrative period of 3 months and 10 days from the date the Decree was made (irrespective of whether the iddah period will end before that point of time).
+An administrative period of 3 months and 10 days from the date the Decree was made (irrespective of whether the iddah period will end before that point of time).An administrative period of 3 months and 10 days from the date the Decree was made (irrespective of whether the iddah period will end before that point of time).

-Where the Court confirms a husband’s pronouncement of talak and the wife’s iddah period has expired on the date the Decree was made
+Where the Court confirms a husband’s pronouncement of talak and the wife’s iddah period has expired on the date the Decree was made.

 Within 7 working days from the date the Decree was made.